 The bees and Radisson Blu

-The Radisson Blu hotel in Frankfurt is not the only one to sweeten the guests’ stay with its own honey.
+The two mentioned hotels are only one of many to sweeten the guests’ stay with their own honey.

 The Radisson Blu Elizabete Hotel in Riga also has beehives on its roof, and produces not only honey but brews its own honey beer.
 Bee colonies also call the roof of the Radisson Blu Mall of America hotel their home, with their honey being included as a natural ingredient in a variety of dishes.
 Honey is also produced by our neighbors in Belgium, the Radisson Blu Royal Hotel in Brussels; there, more than 80,000 bees produce honey.
 This honey is collected once a year and used as one of the main ingredients in the morning “Super Breakfast Buffet”.
 The Radisson Blu Hotel at Noordwijk-aan-zee also keeps bees that work very hard.